GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

 One of the most common extensions to Kubernetes is the ability to encrypt traffic from pod to pod.
-This proposal creates a signer that can be used to create MTLS certificates for use in communications between pods, as many teams were doing before the certs/v1 changes from certs/v1beta1.
+This proposal creates a signer that can be used to create mTLS certificates for use in communications between pods, as many teams were doing before the certs/v1 changes from certs/v1beta1.
+It further builds support in the kubelet to generate keys and certificate requests for each pod it admits.
+The ultimate goal is to simplify and standardize the automated creation of pod scoped certificates.

-This signer's CA certificiate would be easily accessible and be used as a root of trust for communication that happens within the cluster.
+This signer's CA certificate would be easily accessible and be used as a root of trust for communication that happens within the cluster.
+Further, every pod will be created with TLS secrets auto mounted that can be used to secure all communication.

+By moving the certificate authority for pod communication into the cluster the attack surface is significantly reduced.
+By generating the key on the node itself the chain of custody of the key material is reduced almost as far as it can be.

+Projects like [Istio](https://github.com/istio/istio/issues/22161) and [KubeTLS](https://gitlab.com/gauntletwizard_net/kubetls) were already using v1beta1 to generate server certificates for workloads running on the cluster.

 ### Goals